mic47/platypuslol/lol-wasm/README.md

 - [ ] Extension pages: list of all commands
 - [ ] Extension pages: configuration
 - [ ] Options validation
-- [ ] Fix suggestions behavior (return longer items) - [ ] Add more tests to all parser parts to document expectations / behavior of modules
+- [ ] Fix suggestions behavior (return longer items)
+- [ ] Add more tests to all parser parts to document expectations / behavior of modules
 - [ ] Add better parser error handling -- more useful errors
 - [ ] Default to google or other configurable search engine
 - [ ] Make it possible to load parser from external configured url.
 - [ ] Consider removing regex node for compile time weight (or not bundle it into wasm).
+- [ ] Remove unwraps, handle errors properly everywhere